post

 Coconut Pads - while not quite as powerful as synthetic pads they are a good, non-plastic alternative.

-Natural Bristle Brushes in a range of stiffness great for general cleaning, crevices, non stick pans and vegetables,
+Bristle Brushes great for general cleaning, crevices, non stick pans and vegetables

 Cleaning products - refill system